thavlik/machine-learning-portfolio/README.md

 - [e-Shadowing Transcriber](https://github.com/thavlik/transcriber): an application for enhancing the medical e-Shadowing experience
 - [vpn-operator](https://github.com/thavlik/vpn-operator): a Kubernetes controller for VPN sidecars written in pure Rust
 - [t4vd (Tool for Video Data)](https://github.com/thavlik/t4vd): a collaborative, open source platform for easily creating labeled datasets from YouTube videos
-- [Midas Download Tool](https://github.com/thavlik/midas-download-tool): a collection of scripts that bulk downloads MRIs made public by Kitware on their MIDAS platform using a headless web browser
+- [Midas Download Tool](https://github.com/thavlik/midas-download-tool): a collection of scripts that bulk downloads MRIs made public by [Kitware](https://www.kitware.com/) on their now-retired MIDAS platform

 ## Running Code
 Configurations are defined in `.yaml` files, which can be composed via the `include:` directive to conveniently form derivative experiments with minimal boilerplate.
 An experiment can be run by passing the path to the input yaml as the `--config` flag to `src/main.py`: